Matherunner/hldoc/source/explosions.rst

    normal explosions and nuking.
 In both cases, the source damage and the radius of explosion are the same.

-Nuking is typically achieved by detonating an explosive so that the explosion origin :math:`\mathbf{r}'` is inside some solid entity, which makes startsolid true when tracing a line from the explosion origin to any damageable entity.
-For example, a MP5 grenade touching the ground with a damage of 100 will explode with the origin 46.6 units above the ground (calculated by :eq:`new position` and adding :math:`\mathbf{\hat{k}}`).
-If 46.6 units above the contact plane is inside some solid entity, then nuking will occur.
+Nuking is typically achieved by detonating an explosive so that the explosion origin :math:`\mathbf{r}'` given by :eq:`explosion new position` is inside some solid entity, which makes *startsolid* true when tracing a line from the explosion origin to any damageable entity.
+For example, an MP5 grenade touching the ground with a damage of 100 will explode with the origin :math:`\mathbf{r}'` 46.6 units above the ground.
+If this position is inside some solid entity, nuking will occur.
+Similarly, a handgrenade will cause nuking if the point 46.6 units above it is inside a solid entity.

 .. rubric:: Footnotes